WPIT: History

 WPIT signed on the air in 1947.
 It has been a Christian radio station for most of its history and at one time was a simulcast of its FM sister station, 101.5 WORD-FM.

 WPIT's studios were once located on Smithfield Street in downtown Pittsburgh.
 A neon sign reading "WPIT DIAL 730" hung outside their former location for years after they had moved out, well into the early 1980s.
 The station moved to Gateway Towers in downtown Pittsburgh around 1980, next door to the KDKA and KDKA-TV home of One Gateway Center.

+In September 1991, Richard Rossi began broadcasting his nightly radio show Rich Rossi Live on Pittsburgh's WPIT-FM.
+The program created controversy when Rossi challenged the sale of WPIT to Salem, calling Christian radio and other evangelical churches "whores" who sell out the gospel for money.